Vyom-Rajpal/payment-integration/README.md

 # payment-integration
-so, I made a website on fundsraiser in which people can donate money to us for helping to win the battel against coronavirus.
+I developed a website on fundsraiser in which people can donate money to us for helping to win the battel against coronavirus.